History

 In 1896, Mr. Belmont gave the house to his second wife as a wedding gift.
 The new Mrs. Belmont was none other than the former Alva Vanderbilt, a prominent figure in the women’s suffrage movement and designer of the neighboring Newport Mansion “Marble House.”
 Under her guidance, she rearranged the house in order to entertain properly.
 The Belmonts began to use Belcourt as a gathering place for the elite of society, hosting lavish parties, balls and other social events, attracting notable figures from the worlds of politics, business, and the arts.

-After Oliver’s death in 1908, the house passed through several different owners and was even the original site of the Newport Jazz Festival before finally becoming the residence of the Tinney family.
+After Oliver’s death in 1908, the house passed through several different owners and was even briefly the site of the Newport Jazz Festival before finally becoming the residence of the Tinney family.
 Harold and Ruth Tinney, along with their son, Donald, changed the name to Belcourt Castle and filled the house with their collection of antiques and reproductions, including a replica gold coronation coach and an enormous Imperial Russian chandelier.

 Book a Tour